open/close all folders

 - Lazarus Long uses this trick in Time Enough for Love, when he's sent back in time to the early 20th century.
 It's a complicated set of multiple letters inside letters (with different instructions and dates on which to be opened), since he's writing it to a time two thousand years into the future.
 The recipients of the letters then use the date they stop being sent to pinpoint when to rescue him.

-- The part of the Plot The Door into Summer
+- Part of the plot of The Door into Summer

 - In DJ MacHale's The Pendragon Adventure series, the third book, The Never War, has lead character Bobby Pendragon send his journals detailing what happens during his stay on "First Earth" (Earth, circa 1937) to his friends/acolytes/helpers Mark and Courtney by locking them in a safe deposit box in the town's bank.